BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 Faucets will give you money on the testnet.
 They come in as rawtransactions, which can be examined with 'getrawtransaction' or a block explorer.
 Once you've receive a transaction, you can see it in your balance and your wallet.

-## Part Three: Sending a Raw Transaction

-We're now ready to create Bitcoin transactions.
-For this purpose, we'll need a few new addresses.
-We've created a new one with the 'getnewaddress' command (msoix3SHNr6eRDUJsRSqQwZRhxZnLXhNef), which will appear as a separate address in our wallet.
-We'll also be sending some coins back to TP's testnet faucet (n2eMqTT929pb1RDNuqEnxdaLau1rxy3efi).

-### Optional: Send Coins the Easy Way
+### Interlude: Sending Coins the Easy Way

-It's actually _really_ simple to send coins via the command line.
-You just type 'bitcoin-cli sendtoaddress [address] [amount]'.
-So, to send a little coinage to my other address just requires:
+You're nowready to send some coins, and that's actually quite simple via the command line.
+You just type `bitcoin-cli sendtoaddress [address] [amount]`.
+So, to send a little coinage to the address `msoix3SHNr6eRDUJsRSqQwZRhxZnLXhNef` just requires:
 ```
 $  bitcoin-cli sendtoaddress msoix3SHNr6eRDUJsRSqQwZRhxZnLXhNef 0.1
 6ad295c280798e9746dcdf7e5a60dfb6219d93bf31aab9b540ce892537c41e0c
 ```
 Make sure the address you write is in where you want the money to go.
 Make _double_ sure.
 If you make mistakes in Bitcoin, there's no going back.

-You'll receive a txid when you issue this command.
+You'll receive a txid back when you issue this command.

 > **WARNING:** The bitcoin-cli command generates JSON RPC commands to talk to the bitcoind.
 They can be really picky.
 This is an example: if you list the bitcoin amount without the leading zero (i.e. ".1" instead of "0.1"), then bitcoin-cli will fail with a mysterious message.

 You'll be able to see the transaction in your list immediately.
-Here, note that we see the transactions for both sending the money _and_ receiving it, since it's all local.
-If you're sending to someone else, you'll just see the sending.
 ```
 $ bitcoin-cli listtransactions
 [